 The scope of our audit was influenced by our application of materiality.
 The quantitative and qualitative thresholds for materiality determine the scope of our audit and the nature, timing and extent of our audit procedures.
-Group materiality was US\$215,000 (2018: \$200,000) based on 2% of gross assets.
+Group materiality for the financial statements as a whole was US\$300,000 (2019: US\$215,000) based on 2% of gross assets.
+Performance materiality was US\$210,000 (2019: US\$150,500).
 We believe assets to be the main driver of the business as the group is still in the exploration stage and therefore no revenues are currently being generated.
 We consider the key benchmark for the group to be gross assets, given that current and potential investors will be most interested in the recoverability of the exploration and evaluation assets together with the level of cash resources.

-We agreed with the audit committee that we would report to the committee all audit differences identified during the course of our audit in excess of \$10,750 (2018: \$10,000).
+We agreed with the audit committee that we would report to the committee all audit differences identified during the course of our audit in excess of US\$15,000 (2019: US\$10,750).
 There were no misstatements identified during the course of our audit that were individually, or in aggregate, considered to be material.